 |NCC Cap - Tax Year 2017/18 - 2020/21|

 |Bring Forward Basis (3 Years)||$540,000|

-Once aged 67 you can make NC contributions up to the annual contribution cap, subject to meeting a "work test" and having a superannuation balance below the Eligibility Threshold (currently $1.6M) .
+Once aged 67 or over you can make NC contributions up to the annual contribution cap, subject to meeting a "work test" and having a superannuation balance below the Eligibility Threshold (currently $1.7M) .
 If you exceeded the non-concessional cap at any time on or after 1 July 2013, you have the option of withdrawing your excess contributions from your super fund, rather than paying a penalty tax of 49% on those excess contributions.

 In very general terms, and you need to look at the precise wording and any loan documentation to be precise, a non-recourse or limited recourse loan is one in which the lender can only make a claim against the specific asset used as security for the loan- and not against other assets that the borrower may own.

 The only borrowing permitted by an SMSF (or superannuation fund generally) is through non-recourse or limited recourse loans, so that the other assets within the super fund are protected in the event of a default.